 What MCP Developers Should Do Right Now

-Second, revisit any product ideas that were tabled because of model cost.
+Revisit any product ideas that were tabled because of model cost.
 The economics have changed by roughly an order of magnitude.
 A feature that required Sonnet and cost too much may now be viable with Haiku.

-Third, audit MCP server schemas for tool-call robustness.
+Audit MCP server schemas for tool-call robustness.
 Haiku’s improved tool use means the model will attempt more complex invocations.
 Servers that relied on simple queries may receive more sophisticated structured requests and should be tested against a broader input surface.

 This article was produced with AI assistance.
 All analysis reflects the editorial team’s independent assessment as of the publication date.
 Statistics and pricing figures are sourced from Anthropic’s official release documentation.